pyinstaller/pyinstaller/doc/source/Manual.rst

 |PyInstaller| bundles a Python application and all its dependencies into
 a single package.
-The user of the package does not need a Python interpreter or any modules.
+The user can run the packaged app without installing a Python interpreter or any modules.
 |PyInstaller| supports Python 2.7 and Python 3.4+.
 |PyInstaller| is not a cross-compiler.
 To make a Windows app you must run |PyInstaller| in Windows;